What to Do with Aggressive Roosters?

 rooster attack

-If you have a rooster who is already behaving aggressively from an early age, then you can start early by establishing that you are in charge.
-Although it is normal for male chicks to be stand-offish, you should still be able to hold them, cuddle them, and hand feed them.
-This is a great time to lay the foundation of respect.
+If you have a rooster who is behaving aggressively from an early age, you can start early by establishing that you are in charge.
+Although it is normal for male chicks to be standoffish, you should still be able to hold, cuddle, and hand-feed them.
+It’s a great time to lay the foundation of respect.

 If your aggressive rooster is pecking at you and acting disrespectfully toward you, he is showing you he thinks he is the boss.
 You need to establish that it is actually the other way around.